MAzewail/AI-Roadmap/README.md

 ## ⛹️ Practice With Real-World Datasets
 Practicing with real-world datasets is essential for learning machine learning.
 In this section, you will learn about real-world datasets and how to use them for machine learning projects.
 You will also find examples of machine learning projects using real-world datasets.

+- Create an account on [Kaggel](https://www.kaggle.com/) and get started with

 ***

 ## 🥇 Experiment With Different Techniques